A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 Low Maintenance

-Another advantage of energy grid-connected solar power systems is low maintenance.
+Another advantage of grid-connected solar power systems is low maintenance.
 Occasional cleaning with frequent health checks by an expert electrical contractor is all you need to ensure that the solar panel lasts for 25 years or more.
 However, the inverter may need to be replaced once or twice in this period.

 Save the Environment

 Solar power is one of the best ways to benefit the environment.
-The electricity is made directly from the sunlight and not from burning fossil fuels, it benefits the environment.
+Since electricity is made directly from the sunlight and not from burning fossil fuels, it benefits the environment.
 Besides this, sunlight is a renewable energy source; you can never run out of it.

 About the Author: